jpdarcy/jpdarcy.github.io/_pages/publications.md

 + Kajzer, M., D'Arcy, J., Crowell, C., Striegel, A. and Van Bruggen, D. (2014).
 "An Exploratory Investigation of Message-Person Congruence in Information Security Awareness Campaigns," _Computers & Security_, 43, 64-76.

 ### 2012
++ Angst, C., Devaraj, S. and D'Arcy, J. (2012).
+"Dual Role of IT-Assisted Communication in Patient Care: A Validated Structure-Process-Outcome Framework," _Journal of Management Information Systems_, 29(2), 255-291.

++ D'Arcy, J. and Devaraj, S. (2012).
+"Employee Misuse of Information Technology Resources: Testing a Contemporary Deterrence Model," _Decision Sciences_, 43(6), 1091-1124.
+(Best Paper Runner Up)

++ Vaidyanathan, G., Devaraj, S. and D'Arcy, J. (2012).
+"Does Security Impact E-Procurement Performance?
+Testing a Model of Direct and Moderated Effects," _Decision Sciences_, 43(3), 437-458.

++ Hovav, A. and D'Arcy, J. (2012).
+"Applying an Extended Model of Deterrence Across Cultures: An Investigation of Information Systems Misuse in the U.S. and South Korea," _Information & Management_, 49(2), 99-110.

+### 2011
++ D'Arcy, J. and Herath, T. (2011).
+"A Review and Analysis of Deterrence Theory in the IS Security Literaure: Making Sense of the Disparate Findings," _European Journal of Information Systems_, 20(6), 643-658.

+### 2009
++ D'Arcy, J., Hovav, A. and Galletta, D. (2009).
+"User Awareness of Security Countermeaures and Its Impact on Information Systems Misuse: A Deterrence Perspective," _Information Systems Research_, 20(1), 79-98.
+(Emerald Citation of Excellence Award)

++ D'Arcy, J. and Hovav.
+A. (2009).
+"Does One Size Fit All?
+Examining the Differential Effects of IS Security Countermeasures," _Journal of Business Ethics_, 89(1), 59-71.

++ Chapple, M.J., D'Arcy, J., and Striegel, A. (2009).
+"An Analyis of Firewall Rulebase (Mis)Management Practices," _Journal of the Information Systems Security Association_, Feb., 12-18.